Connect with us

 Anker’s new Nebula X1 projector was announced earlier in the week, but the company held back on revealing final pricing ($2,999) until the last possible moment—clearly waiting to see how the latest round of tariffs would shake out.
 With U.S.-China trade tensions escalating, Anker was understandably hesitant to lock in a price tag that could quickly become unprofitable.

 The timing isn’t a coincidence.
-With a fresh round of tariffs now hitting manufacturers where it hurts, it appears that Anker—one of Amazon’s most prolific third-party sellers—has started shifting the burden to U.S. consumers.
+With a fresh round of tariffs now hitting manufacturers where it hurts, it appears that Anker—one of Amazon’s most prolific third-party sellers—has been been left with no choice but to raise pricing.

 And they’re not alone.